What are the SportMedBC InTraining clinics?

-You must officially register in a Vancouver Sun Run InTraining clinic to receive your entry in to the 2019 Vancouver Sun Run Race and to receive other program materials (apparel, log book, training resources, etc…).
+You must officially register in an InTraining clinic to receive other program materials (apparel, log book, training resources, etc…).
 Registration can be completed through your clinic’s host centre, either online, over-the-phone, or in person.
 For more information on how to register for an InTraining Clinic, please click here

 I missed the first InTraining clinic session, can I still register to join the program?

 Space permitting, participants will be able to register for the clinics before February 1, 2020.
 Program fees will not be prorated.
 Individuals will not be allowed to enter the program beyond this date.
 It should be kept in mind however that those individuals who are not already active and have not been following the program, may disrupt the group and potentially injure themselves.
 Registration after February 1, 2020 will not be permitted.

 What is the InTraining Refund Policy?